follnoob/extract-todo/README.md

     python setup.py install

-ore install it from pypi with
+or install it from pypi with

     pip install extract-todo